epam-hieuduong/petstore/petstore/infra/DEPLOYMENT_STEPS.md

 > Serverless mode (`EnableServerless`) is used here for lowest cost - pay per request, no provisioned throughput to manage.
 Not all regions support serverless; if `cosmosdb create` fails with a capability/region error, drop `--capabilities EnableServerless` and add `--locations regionName=$LOCATION failoverPriority=0` with a `--throughput` on the container/database, or try a different region.

-## 9. Store PostgreSQL credentials in Azure Key Vault
+## 9. (Optional) Store PostgreSQL credentials in Azure Key Vault

+> **This step is optional.** Step 10 below configures `petstore-petservice`/`petstore-productservice` with plain-text `PGHOST`/`PGUSER`/`PGPASSWORD` app settings by default (same treatment as `COSMOS_URI`/`COSMOS_KEY` for the Order Service) - skip straight to step 10 if you don't need Key Vault-backed secrets.
+Do this step first only if you want the hardened setup where credentials live in Key Vault instead of as plain app settings.

 `petstorepetservice` and `petstoreproductservice` already read `PGHOST` / `PGUSER` / `PGPASSWORD` as environment variables (see `spring.datasource.url/username/password` in each service's `application.yml`), so no code changes are needed - only the *source* of those app settings changes, from plain text to Key Vault references.